Selling Tips > Furniture

 About 70 percent of properties in Breckenridge and Summit County are second homes with owners who live far away.
-If this is your situation, you may not want to deal with selling furniture separately from the home itself, or move it.
+If this is your situation, you may not want to deal with selling furniture separately from the home itself, nor with moving or storing it.
 Our team of professional real estate brokers has compiled some tips for sellers of homes with furnishings.

 Tips for Sellers

 However, properties definitely show their best when they are fully furnished and decorated.
-Therefore, if you do decide to leave all items on display, then it is important to make sure that there is an Exclusions List on display in the property identifying items not included in the purchase price.
-This will help to avoid any confusion over what furnishings are part of the deal.
+Therefore, if you do decide to leave all items on display, then it is important to make sure that there is an Exclusions List identifying items not included in the purchase price.
+This list will be included in the MLS and will help to avoid any confusion over what furnishings are part of the deal.

 Considerations of Buyers

-Consult with your Breckenridge Associates Real Estate broker about the best way to handle this situation where you’re not in love with the furnishings and may not want them to be part of the deal.
-A general rule of thumb would be to assume that unless the furniture is brand new or a particularly expensive brand of furniture then excluding furniture in your offer may not make too big a difference to what the seller would consider to be an acceptable offer.
+Consult with your Breckenridge Associates Real Estate broker about the best way to handle the situation where buyers are not in love with the furnishings and may not want them to be part of the deal.
 Furniture is left more as a convenience than a significant added value in most cases.
-On another note, if you are considering entering your property in the rental pool of properties in the area, often times having the property already furnished means it’s ready to rent sooner.
+On another note, if the buyer is considering entering the property into the rental pool of properties in the area, having the property already furnished means it’s ready to rent sooner.